 Purim Resources for Families

-Rabbi Cara Weinstein Rosenthal, PJ Library Coordinator, USCJ
+Rabbi Cara Weinstein Rosenthal, Family Engagement Specialist, USCJ

 The festival of Purim, celebrated on the fourteenth of the Hebrew month of Adar, celebrates the Jewish people’s triumph over persecution by an evil vizier, Haman, who wanted to kill the entire Jewish population of the ancient Persian empire.
 The brave Queen Esther and her uncle Mordechai foiled Haman’s plot, and we celebrate the Jews’ escape from danger with a day of feasting, merriment, hospitality, and good deeds.